Tips, tips, tips.

 Blog posts containing tips are a dime a dozen, but every now and then you come across some real gold—tips offered by someone who actually knows what they’re talking about.
 This is one such occasion.

-Yesterday I had the privilege of attending a short seminar on writing and editing.
-One of the sessions was from Greg Bailey, Director of Publications for Reformation Trust Publishing (yes, a real-life editor).
+I had the privilege recently to attend a short seminar on writing and editing.
+One of the sessions was from Greg Bailey, a real-life editor.
 During His session he offered the following 10 writing tips.

 - Know what you’re trying to say.